 The nature of your legal defense will also play an enormously pivotal role in terms of your sentence.

-To that end, consider getting in touch with ex-prosecutor and Harvard Law School educated attorney Michael Kraut of the Kraut Law Group in Southern California.
+To that end, consider getting in touch with ex-prosecutor and Harvard Law School educated attorney Michael Kraut of the Kraut Criminal & DUI Lawyers in Southern California.
 Mr. Kraut has vast and relevant experience working both sides of theft cases like yours, and he can zero-in on the most appropriate strategy based on your needs and special history.